December 1, 2022

 *Tip: save your progress often!*

 Prepare the SVG imageYou'll need an SVG image to start with.
-I used this United Kingdom - Region 3.svg file from Wikipedia.

 Later, when we use Raphaël, it'll ask us for dimensions for our map.
 I'd recommend you create a new artboard in Adobe Illustrator at your preferred dimensions, then scale your vector objects to fit.